binmishr/Explaining-Black-Box-Machine-Learning-Models---Code-Part-1-tabular-data-caret-iml/README.md

 Installation
 =============
-The package can be installed directly from CRAN and the development version from GitHub:
+The package can be installed directly from CRAN:

 # Stable version
 install.packages("iml")